AntoDB/algorithm_DSA/README.md

 # DSA - Exercices (practical) from geeksforgeeks.org
-This repo contain the codes for an HE2B - ISIB course for DSA and algortithm.
+This repo contain the codes for an HE2B - ISIB course for DSA.
+The course's title is algorithmS and data structure.
 The course follow the website https://www.geeksforgeeks.org/learn-data-structures-and-algorithms-dsa-tutorial/.

 Like I say in the licence file :